pip-services3-go/pip-services3-components-go/README.md

 # pip-services3-components-go
-Reusable components for Pip.Services in Go
+Reusable components for Pip.Services in Go.